msu-eele-465/final-project-mvande/docs/planning/proposal.md

 The third input to the system will be a SPDT button that will act as a reset switch for the gyroscope and encoder.

 Moving on to the outputs of the system, the first output will be an LCD display.
 The display will show the X, Y, and Z coordinates of the gyroscope and be driven by a slave microcontroller.
-The master controller will communicate the gyroscope's position to the slave controller over I2C
+The master controller will communicate the gyroscope's position to the slave controller over I2C.

-The second output will be an LED bar array driven by another slave microcontoller.
+The second output will be an LED bar array driven by another slave microcontroller.
 The master controller will direct the slave controller on how full the LED bar array should be based on the closedness of the finger according to the rotary encoder.

-The third output(s) will be status LED connected to the two slave controllers to indicate when they receive data over I2C.
+The third outputs will be status LEDs connected to the two slave controllers to indicate when they receive data over I2C.

 ## Hardware Setup